 Geographer Zhiyong Hu at the University of West Florida in Pensacola thinks environmental satellite data could be helpful in advancing knowledge about particulate pollution and heart disease.
 He first became interested in air quality measurements for health studies when he participated in an earlier, broader health study, using ground monitoring equipment and air quality models.But ground measurement stations are sparse, especially in rural areas and developing countries.
 Hu was familiar with air quality research using satellite data, which provides wider and more uniform spatial and temporal coverage.
 Hu said, “There have been a few projects using similar methods; normally they try to link satellite and ground measurements.”
 Interest in such studies is growing, as research demonstrates how satellite data can detect pollution levels relevant to health; NASA researchers are currently working to integrate data on particulates and other environmental factors into a U.S. Center for Disease Control database of public health records.

-Hu’s study focused on data from the NASA Moderate Resolution Imaging Spectroradiometer (MODIS) sensors.
+Hu’s study focused on data from NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) sensors.
 Flying on both the Aqua and Terra satellites, MODIS views the entire surface of the Earth every one to two days.
 Its spectral channels were designed to observe many features of land, oceans, and atmosphere, but it turns out that MODIS is also good at picking up aerosols for monitoring surface air quality.
 An algorithm retrieves aerosol optical depth (AOD), which researchers can use to estimate particulate matter concentrations.